 Please refer to appendices for a template.
-The OT and PT must then document this action in the communications log of each student in POWER SCHOOLS SPECIAL PROGRAMS.
+The OT and PT must then document this action in the Part B Contact Log of each student in POWER SCHOOLS SPECIAL PROGRAMS.

 During the school year, students are added to the RSP caseload.
 Once a new student is added to an OT or PT's caseload, the RSP is required to send an introductory letter to the parent of the new student within two weeks.